-- Keep teeth clean.
-Teach your children to brush their teeth at least twice per day, using a toothpaste that contains fluoride.
+Teach your children to brush their teeth at least twice per day using toothpaste that contains fluoride.
 To remove the plaque and harmful bacteria, you should brush for at least two minutes.
-(Sing Happy Birthday twice while brushing) If your little one doesn’t have teeth yet, clean their gums with a soft cloth.
+Make it fun by singing a song like Happy Birthday or Jingle Bells twice while brushing.

-- Floss, Floss, Floss.
+Floss, Floss, Floss.
 Cavities like to hide between your teeth.
-Sometimes only floss can reach the food particles that get stuck between teeth.
+Sometimes flossing is the only way to reach the food particles that get stuck between teeth.
 Teach your little ones to floss at least once a day.
-Make it part of the nightly routine.

-- Choose products with xylitol.
 Xylitol is a natural sweetener derived from the fibrous parts of plants, that doesn’t break down like sugar and can help maintain a neutral pH level in the mouth.
 It protects the teeth from decay by preventing bacteria from sticking to the teeth.
 Because bacteria in the mouth that cause cavities are unable to digest xylitol, their growth is greatly reduced.
-Read more about The Benefits of Xylitol for Cavity Prevention.

-- Schedule regular cleanings and exams.
-Regular visits can help find potential problems early and help kids get used to visiting the dentist so they’ll have less fear about going as they get older.
-We recommend every 6 months for a check up.
+Regular visits can help find potential problems early and help kids get used to visiting the dentist.
+We recommend you bring your child in every 6 months for a check-up.
 Schedule an appointment today.